section-engineering-education/engineering-education/content/articles/how-to-create-a-web-component-with-vanilla-javascript/index.md

 ### Prerequisites
 Web components are a fantastic and interactive guide.
 Therefore a good understanding of HTML, CSS, and JavaScript is needed.

 ### What are web components
-[Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) are sets of specifications that add functionalities and features to web pages and applications.
-Web components are custom, reusable HTML elements with their functionality encapsulated away from the rest of your code.
+[Web components](https://www.webcomponents.org/introduction) are sets of specifications that add functionalities and features to web pages and applications.
+They allow reusability and encapsulation of  HTML elements.

-The web components enable you to create a functionality inside a page that can be reused on another web platform, application, or page.
+The web components enable you to build functions that can be reused on a different web platform, application, or page.

 Web components consist of three leading technologies used to create custom elements that can be reused when you like.
 They include:

-- **Custom elements:** APIs that allow you to define and create custom elements to provide the desired UI.
+- **Custom elements:** these APIs allow you to define and create custom elements to provide the desired UI.

 - **Shadow DOM:** APIs that enable encapsulation.
-Specific elements are separated from your main DOM, thus avoiding document collision issues.
+Specific elements are separated from your main DOM, thus preventing issues such as document collision.

-- **HTML templates:** Elements that allow you to write markup templates that are not displayed on the page.
-These elements are used as a template for markup to reuse in multiple places.
+- **HTML templates:** elements that allow you to declare fragments of markup templates that are not displayed on the page.
+These elements are used as a template to reuse in multiple places.

 Web browsers including chrome, firefox, and edge offer support for web components.
 That means technologies, i.e. (Custom Elements, Shadow DOM, and HTML templates) are supported fully.

-This image from [webcomponents.org](https://www.webcomponents.org/) shows the current browser support for Web Components.
+This image from [webcomponents.org](https://www.webcomponents.org/) shows the current web components browser support.

 ![Browser support](/engineering-education/how-to-create-a-web-component-with-vanilla-javascript/browser-support.jpg)

 ### Why use web components
 Code reusability has proven to be useful, and before the initiation of web components,  it wasn't easy to implement a reusable user interface that works across diverse frameworks and projects.

 Web Components allow web developers to build reusable UI's using built-in web APIs.
-This means we can build a web component for one project and carry it to another project with no extra coding required.
+This means we can create a web component for one project and carry it to another project with no additional coding needed.

 ### Creating a web component with Vanilla JavaScript
 In this tutorial, we look at creating a web component with [Vanilla JavaScript](https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks#:~:text=What%20is%20%22Vanilla%20JavaScript%22%3F&text=%22VanillaJS%20is%20a%20name%20to,need%20for%20additional%20JavaScript%20libraries.%22) or without the help of any framework or libraries.

-We will create an employee card web component.
+We are going to create an employee card web component.
 It will contain a user image, name, id, job title, phone, and email.
 Below is the user image we will use:

 ![User Image](/engineering-education/how-to-create-a-web-component-with-vanilla-javascript/image.png)